dsloyer/ez-kubeadm/README.md

 I wanted to be able to re-generate Kubernetes clusters in my local environment with a single command.
 I also wanted to support several clusters, and support easy switching between them.
-Pursuit of these goals for my local VirtualBox environment in Linux and Windows 10 WSL, has resulted in this set of Bash scripts, Vagrantfiles, and YAML to easily create multi-node kubernetes clusters on Windows WSL or Linux.
+Pursuit of these goals for my local VirtualBox environment in Linux and Windows 10 WSL, has produced this collection of files -- Bash scripts, Vagrantfiles, and YAML, to easily create multi-node kubernetes clusters on Windows WSL or Linux.

 * Kubeadm is the tool used to deploy the cluster.
 * vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.